 Discuss the move toward separate prisons for women and juveniles.

 Compare the two contrasting models of American Prisons.

 Describe the rise and fall of labor in prison.

 Describe the jail's place in corrections and its role throughout history.

 Explain the reasons for the growth of state prison systems.

-Examine the differing security levels in state and federal institutions.
+Analyze the differing security levels in state and federal institutions.

 Describe the history of state and federal prisons.

-Correctional Policy & Procedures
+Correctional Policy and Procedures